Thousands of Genetically Modified Mosquitoes Are Being Released in Florida—Here's Why

 The World Health Organization (WHO) has weighed in on genetically modified mosquitoes as a method of mosquito control and calls it a “safe and potentially effective way” of reducing wild mosquito populations.

-How will the genetically engineered mosquitoes be released?
+How will the genetically modified mosquitoes be released?

-To unleash these mosquitoes into the wild, boxes that contain millions of the genetically altered male eggs will be put somewhere in the Florida Keys.
-Water is added, Oxitec says, and the male mosquitoes will hatch and join the Aedes aegypti mosquito population in the area.
+To unleash these mosquitoes into the wild, boxes that contain the genetically altered male eggs are being put across six locations in the Florida Keys during the last week of April and first week of May.
+Water and food are added, Oxitec says, and the male mosquitoes will hatch and join the Aedes aegypti mosquito population in the area, starting in May.

 From there, they’ll mate with wild female mosquitoes and effectively kill off their female offspring.
 The male offspring will survive and carry the genetic modification.
 “This process will continue generation after generation, ultimately leading to a reduction in the mosquito population,” Buckner says.